Criteria for the absence of arbitrage in general diffusion markets: Introduction

-The paper is structured as follows.
-In the next section, we introduce our financial model, the NUPBR and NFLVR conditions, and we formulate our main results.
-The proofs of our results are given in the remaining sections.
+The paper is organized as follows.
+In Section~\ref{sec:no-arbitrage} we introduce and discuss the notions NUPBR, NA and NFLVR and the corresponding FTAPs.
+Our setting and the main results are presented in Section~\ref{sec:setting}.
+An outline and comments on our proofs can be found in Section~\ref{sec: outline proof}.
+Finally, our detailed proofs are presented in Section~\ref{sec:proofs}.
+To provide the possibility for a linear reading, we recall each main theorem before its proof.